verivital/nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md

 docker run --rm --workdir /code --mac-address=12:34:56:78:9a:bc --volume "$PWD/license.lic":/MATLAB/licenses/network.lic --volume "$PWD/data":/data --volume "$PWD/code":/code --volume "$PWD/results":/results/logs registry.codeocean.com/published/a8573f9d-86b0-4289-897c-427f78b25d88:v1 ./run
 ```

 The above command ("docker run ...") will be used for the full results, subset results and smoke test, only difference is the content of the `run_codeocean.m` script.
-It is very important that the MAC address is changed to your local MAC address, and it must match that of the `license.lic` file previously download (MATLAB license).
+It is very important that the MAC address is changed to your local MAC address, and it must match that of the `license.lic` file previously downloaded (MATLAB license).

 ##### Subset results